NicoHood/HoodLoader2/Readme.md

 The main advantage is to **flash the 16u2 with the Arduino IDE**.
-Hoodloader v2 comes with full Arduino compatible core (see [HID Project](https://github.com/NicoHood/HID)) to create your very own custom programs on the 2nd USB chip.
+Hoodloader v2 comes with full Arduino compatible core (see [HID Project](https://github.com/NicoHood/HID)) to create your very own custom programs with the normally unused 16u2 USB chip.
-You can either use the CDC + HID, more than one HID interface without CDC or custom USB devices.
+You can either use the CDC + HID, more than one HID interface without CDC or custom USB devices (similar to Teensy).

 **To sum up: You can flash the 16u2 with avr-dude or Arduino IDE and the 328/2560 with the Arduino IDE like you are used to.**